chill-umb/SIEVE_DB/README.md

 # SIEVE_DB: A Lightweight & Fast Page Replacement Policy for Database Bufferpools

-SIEVE_DB is a database-aware, scan-resistant page replacement policy for PostgreSQL implemented as part of the paper:
+SIEVE_DB is a database-aware, scan-resistant page replacement policy implemented in PostgreSQL 18.
+It is developed by Aroma Hoque and Tarikul Islam Papon at the University of Massachusetts Boston.

-> **[Short Paper] SIEVE_DB: A Lightweight & Fast Page Replacement Policy for Database Bufferpools**
-> Aroma Hoque and Tarikul Islam Papon
-> University of Massachusetts Boston
-> EDBT 2027

 ## Overview